 The intent of the typed searches often remains vague and not straightforward.
-In contrast, the intent of the voice queries is more precise and sometimes self-explanatory in nature.
-Voice search most of the times nails the exact question the user needed to ask.
+In contrast, the intent of voice queries is more precise and sometimes self-explanatory in nature.
+Voice search most of the time nails the exact question the user needed to ask.

 Voice Search Queries Are More Localised